-- 5.2.1 The Scheme will adhere to pollution prevention guidance and best practice during the construction phase which will be incorporated into and managed via the-full-any-relevant CoCP. - 5.2.2 The Contractor must have-maintain a watching brief during the works (excavation and piling in particular) to identify any unforeseen potential contamination. - 5.2.3 The Contractor must ensure that the full any CoCP reflects good working practices and housekeeping during construction such as sealing or covering stockpiles of contaminated soils and treating water removed from excavations dredged sediment.
+- 5.2.1 The Scheme will adhere to pollution prevention guidance and best practice during the construction phase which will be incorporated into and managed via any relevant CoCP. - 5.2.2 The Contractor must maintain a watching brief during the works (excavation and piling in particular) to identify any unforeseen potential contamination. - 5.2.3 The Contractor must ensure that any CoCP reflects good working practices and housekeeping during construction such as sealing or covering stockpiles of contaminated soils and dredged sediment. - Site Users and Adjacent Site Users including Construction Workers - 5.2.4 The Contractor will develop method statements and risk assessments for the various construction activities to manage risks to human health.
+These documents must include provision for: - Use of appropriate PPE for construction workers; - Good hygiene practice including wearing gloves and washing hands before eating, drinking or smoking following working with potentially contaminated soils or water; and - Damping down during periods of dry weather to reduce dust generation. - 5.2.5 Due to the presence of asbestos within the made ground, a potential contaminant linkage through inhalation of dust is likely to be present.
+In addition, slightly elevated lead, polyaromatic hydrocarbons and pH were identified in the soils although these are minor exceedances.
+In presenting any relevant CoCP for approval, the Contractor should set out in its construction methodology, requirements of (or if there are none, why not):